bjamturley/MedSchoolAtlas/Pharmacology/Adrenergics.md

 # Receptors
 See here for a primer on signaling subunits s, i, and q: [[Signal Transduction Primer#Guanine binding proteins]]
 ## Alpha 1 (Sympathetic)
-Found in the **eyes, gastrointestinal system, and prostate**.
+Found in **blood vessel smooth muscle, eyes, gastrointestinal system, and prostate**.
 Dilates eyes, decreases gastrointestinal motility, contracts prostate (A1A), through vasoconstriction.

 Alpha 1 receptors are innervated via **sympathetic tone** which increases [[Autonomic Nervous System Effects Primer#Heart Circulation|total peripheral resistance]] (and diastolic blood pressure), as well as venous tone (and systolic blood pressure).